This article originally appeared in Daily Offbeat.

 Witnesses say the doll’s head spins when no one’s looking and that she talks when she’s left alone in a room.
 The doll speaks the Singapore language in an adult woman’s voice.

 So, yesterday I put in a call to filmmaker and occult specialist Lary Love Dolley (click HERE, HERE and HERE).
 Not necessarily because she’s the world’s foremost occult specialist, but she’s the only one named Dolley.
 And Love Dolley at that.
-If anyone can get to the bottom of creepy dolls it’s an spiritual specialist named Dolley.
-She was also the first person to answer my call.
+If anyone can get to the bottom of creepy dolls it’s a spiritual specialist named Dolley.
+She was also the only person to answer my call.

 “There is no shortage in history of tales of haunted dolls and other possessed objects,” Dolley explained.
 “It is very possible for an object to take on characteristics that can be deemed ‘haunted,’ any object can be imbued with certain energies via telekinesis phenomena or poltergeist activity.
 This happens often with dolls for some reason and could be due possibly to their close resemblance to the human form.”